Lawsuit Seeks To Void Out Reverse Mortgages That Mark Diamond Is Accused Of Tricking Seniors Into Signing

 A new civil lawsuit filed by Northwestern University’s Bluhm Legal Clinic represents more than 45 victims.

-“Mark Diamond and his co-schemers targeted elderly Black homeowners, on primarily the West Side of Chicago,” said Juliet Sorenson – a clinical law professor at the Northwestern University School of Law.
+“Mark Diamond and his co-schemers targeted elderly Black homeowners, on primarily the West Side of Chicago,” said Juliet Sorensen – a clinical law professor at the Northwestern University School of Law.

 “In every sense of the word, these were vulnerable victims who were all-too-easily exploited,” Sorensen said.